WWE Rumors: The nWo Could Return To WWE With New Members, According to ‘Wrestling News Source’

 That’s not even taking into account the Latino World Order, Blue World Order, Juggalo World Order, nWo Silver and Black, nWo Japan, and a host of others.

-One thing is confirmed here and it is that WWE has filed a trademark for the New World Order/nWo for commercial and wrestling purposes.
+The only thing that’s been confirmed so far is that WWE has filed a trademark for the New World Order/nWo for commercial and wrestling purposes.
 Anything other than that is pure speculation and rumor, but one has to admit that it is interesting.
 It’s hard to believe that the company would file a trademark for the nWo for “wrestling purposes” unless something was going to happen inside the ring.
 Only time will tell if one of the most popular stables in history is brought back to life.